 Bella Joy Pottery was started in 2006 and has undergone numerous transformations.
 The current line was established in January 2012.
 I develop my own original clay prototypes on a potters wheel, fabricate plaster molds to mimic my originals, and form vessels in my molds with liquid porcelain.
 Each piece is created, finished, and glazed by hand.
-My porcelain vessels are created in a former chicken coop in Plainwell, MI, which is between Chicago and Detroit.
+My porcelain vessels are created in Plainwell, MI, which is between Chicago and Detroit.

 I am inspired by the juxtaposition between urban and rural life.
 With the prevalence of the farm to table movement, this symbiotic relationship is flourishing.